Researching the property market to buy

 “As property location is the primary factor influencing a homebuyer's decision, it's essential to focus your search on suburbs and areas that align with your requirements,” says Belle Property and Hockingstuart’s Head of Growth, Nick Boyd.

 “Ask yourself questions like does the suburb reflect your lifestyle or a lifestyle you will be looking for in the future?
 Are there appropriate amenities and are there any development projects in the pipeline?” adds Nick.

-Once you have an idea of the locations and lifestyle factors that are important to you, it’s a valuable exercise to explore surrounding areas.
+Once you have an idea of the locations and lifestyle factors that are important to you, it’s a valuable exercise to also explore surrounding areas.

 Understand your local property market

 “Keeping your eye on the current trends will help you ride the property market wave towards a great deal.
-Those who have done the research and stayed up to date will ultimately get the best outcome come property settlement time,” said Nick.
+Those who have done the research and stayed up to date will ultimately get the best outcome come property settlement time,” explains Nick.

 Talk with a local real estate expert

 The perfect way to round off your research is to get in touch with a trusted local real estate agent.
 Real estate agents are your key to the local property market as they know the area like the back of their hand and will be able to offer invaluable insider knowledge of your chosen suburb.

 “At the end of the day, homebuyers can only spend so much time researching the market.
 This is where an experienced and knowledgeable real estate agent can help,” said Nick.

 “Agents can give you insights into the local market, add you to their database so you are the first to hear about upcoming property listings - including any off-market listings - and let you know when open for inspections are planned.”